knl5/bank-project/README.md

 - Faire une demande de virement à un utilisateur qui s'affichera quand il sera connecté.
 - Supprimer un compte

+## Make a banking application that allows :
+- Login/Logout/Registration.
+- Create an account (a user can have several accounts).
+- To see his account.
+- Add money to the account with a form.
+- Make a transfer to another user.
+- Make a transfer request to a user that will be displayed when he/she is logged in.
+- Delete an account

 ## Notation :
 - Application fonctionnelle (je peux lancer l'application et j'ai pas d'erreurs): 7pts
 - Code propre (suivre les psrs) : 3pts